Minerdwarf222/DwarfHighlighterMod/README.md

 The notification is of the form of a client-side only chat message listing the items and how many of them are in the container.

+As of 1.0.8 there are two config files:

+DwarfHighlighterList.txt (Private list of items you are looking for.
+Qty wanted takes priority here)

+DwarfHighlighterTCLList.txt (Guild list of items the guild is looing for.)

+Items have [p], [g], or [p/g] after the item name to represent.

 The config is of the format:

 Lines starting with # are comments.